SheetJS/frac/frac.md

   if(x !== n1) while(d1 <= D && d2 <= D) {
 ```

-The mediant is the sum of the numerators divided by the sum of demoninators:
+The mediant is the sum of the numerators divided by the sum of denominators:

 ```
     var m = (n1 + n2) / (d1 + d2);